• Discounts and special offers

 Personal liability insurance

-It's common for homeowners insurance policies to include liability insurance.
+It's common for homeowners insurance and auto insurance policies to include liability insurance.
 But these policies often offer a limited amount of personal liability coverage.

-One way the ultra-wealthy can protect themselves is to purchase additional personal liability insurance beyond the coverage built into a homeowners policy.
+One way the ultra-wealthy can protect themselves is to purchase additional personal liability insurance that goes beyond the coverage built into other policies.
 These are often referred to as “umbrella” policies and can provide additional coverage worth tens of millions of dollars.

-Most homeowners insurance policies provide a minimum of $100,000 in liability coverage, according to the Insurance Information Institute.
+Most homeowners insurance policies, for example, provide a minimum of $100,000 in liability coverage, according to the Insurance Information Institute.
 For the high-net-worth households, that may not cut it.
 But even if you're not wealthy and want more protection, you can talk to your insurer about increasing your liability coverage for an added fee.

 Owning assets jointly